Smile-SA/haring-doc/README.md

-# React Front Kit Docs
+# Haring Docs

-This is the documentation website for the [React Front Kit](https://github.com/Smile-SA/react-front-kit) library.
+This is the documentation website for the [Haring](https://github.com/Smile-SA/haring) library.

 ## Doc

-You can access the documentation here: https://smile-sa.github.io/react-front-kit-doc
+You can access the documentation here: https://smile-sa.github.io/haring-doc

 ## Usage